 Why You’re Not “Too Much”: How Trauma Lives in the Nervous System

-If you have ever been told you are too sensitive, too emotional, or simply too much, I want you to pause here for a moment.
+If you have ever been told you are too sensitive, too emotional, or simply too much, pause here for a moment.

 What if nothing is wrong with you?

-As a trauma therapist serving Ventura County, California and Oregon, I work with people every day who believe their reactions mean they are broken.
-What I see instead are nervous systems that learned how to survive in environments where safety, consistency, or emotional attunement were missing.
+As a trauma therapist in Ventura County, California and Oregon, I work with individuals who believe their reactions mean they are broken.
+What I see instead are nervous systems shaped by survival, often in environments where safety, consistency, or emotional attunement were missing.

-Many people assume trauma must involve extreme or obvious events.
-While those experiences can absolutely be traumatic, trauma is more accurately defined by how the nervous system experiences and processes threat over time.
+Many people believe trauma must involve extreme events.
+While acute events can absolutely be traumatic, trauma is more accurately defined by how the nervous system processes threat over time.

-When the nervous system does not receive consistent signals of safety, it stays activated even years later.
+When the nervous system does not receive consistent signals of safety, it remains activated long after the original environment has changed.

 How Trauma Lives in the Nervous System

-When it senses threat, real or perceived, it automatically moves into protective states such as fight, flight, freeze, or fawn.
-These responses develop early, often before language, and are shaped by what kept you safe or connected at the time.
+When threat is sensed, whether real or perceived, the body automatically moves into protective states such as fight, flight, freeze, or fawn.
+These patterns often form early in life and are shaped by what maintained safety or connection at the time.

-Many adults seeking EMDR therapy or nervous system based therapy learned these patterns in childhood.
-Their bodies adapted in intelligent ways to environments where emotions were not welcomed, needs were dismissed, or connection felt uncertain.
+Many adults seeking EMDR therapy, nervous system therapy, or somatic trauma therapy developed these responses in childhood.
+Their bodies adapted intelligently to environments where emotions were dismissed or connection felt uncertain.

-The challenge is not that these adaptations exist.
-The challenge is that the nervous system never learned when it was safe to stop using them.
+The issue is not that these adaptations formed.
+The issue is that the nervous system never learned when it was safe to stop using them.

 Why “What’s Wrong With Me?”
 Is the Wrong Question